pauloricardo50/meteor/.deployment/README.md

 ### Tmux environment

-The script will always run in a `tmux` environment (executed using [tmuxinator](https://github.com/tmuxinator/tmuxinator))
+The script will always run in a `tmux` environment (executed using [tmuxinator](https://github.com/tmuxinator/tmuxinator)).
+Once the deployment is done, you can detach from tmux (Ctrl-b + d) and it will automatically kill the tmux session and remove the temp files.

+If an error occurs, the script will throw the error and stop.

 ## Configuration
-The main configuration file is located in `.deployment/settings/settings.js`
+The main configuration file is located in `.deployment/settings/config.js`

 ### Changing applications container config
 The constant called `ENVIRONMENT_CONFIG` contains each application container config: